jakek14/darkmodeknownvisitors/public/KnownVisitors Privacy Policy (1).pdf.md

 We take the security of your Personal Information seriously and implement reasonable security measures designed to protect it from unauthorized access, disclosure, alteration, or destruction.
 For example, we use technical safeguards such as encryption (including TLS/SSL encryption for data transmission) for our website and applications.
 We also maintain administrative and physical safeguards, limit access to personal data to authorized personnel and contractors, and train our staff on data security practices.

-However, no method of transmission over the Internet or method of electronic storage is 100% secure.Therefore, while we strive to protect your information, we cannot guarantee absolute security.
+However, no method of transmission over the Internet or method of electronic storage is 100% secure.
+Therefore, while we strive to protect your information, we cannot guarantee absolute security.
 Please be aware that email communications you send to us may not be encrypted, so we advise you not to include sensitive personal information in any emails you send.
 If we become aware of a data breach affecting your Personal Information, we will notify you and/or the appropriate regulatory authorities as required by law.

 # International Users and Data Transfers